aristath/aristath.github.com/_pages/about.md

 ## Currently Working On:

-I work full-time at [Yoast](https://yoast.com/) as a sponsored WordPress Core Contributor.
+I work full-time at [Yoast](https://yoast.com/) as a sponsored WordPress Core Contributor, with a strong focus on sustainability and performance.

-I am a representative of the [WordPress Themes Team](https://make.wordpress.org/themes/) and also maintain the [Gridd WordPress Theme](https://w.org/themes/gridd) and other open-source [wplemon](https://wplemon.com) projects.

 --------------------------